-HONN117 The Environment in Chemical Perspective
+CHEM135N Honors The Environment in Chemical Perspective 4 Credits

-This honors course introduces the students to the study of major environmental problems and issues facing society today with an emphasis on the study of chemical contaminants in the environment.
-The course will include topics such as an introduction to the Earth's crust, the ecosystem, environmental pollution, chemical contaminants, chemical contaminant quantification, predicting the toxicity of chemical contaminants in the environment (using concepts such as chemical reactions, the stoichiometry of their equations, their rates, and equilibrium), and green chemistry.
-Prerequisite: Minimum grade of B- in high school Chemistry, SCIN 141 or SCIN142 and MTHN099 or Accuplacer Score of 80 or better in Algebra.
-Prerequisite or Corequisite: HONN110 or ENGN101.
-This course fulfills a General Education Group B requirement.
+The course introduces students to the study of major environmental problems and issues facing society today with an emphasis on the study of chemical contaminants in the environment.
+The course will include topics such as an introduction to the Earth's crust, the ecosystem, environmental pollution, chemical contaminants in the environment and their ecological and health effects, control of chemical environmental contaminants, chemical contaminant quantification, predicting the toxicity of chemical contaminants in the environment (using concepts such as chemical reactions, the stoichiometry of their equations, their rates, and equilibrium), and green chemistry.
+Prerequisites: Minimum grade of 'B-' in CHEM110N or CHEM130N and MATH099N or Accuplacer Score of 80 or better in Algebra.
+Prerequisite or corequisite: ENGL110N or ENGL101N.
+This course fulfills a General Education Core Requirement: Science.